1.Ruby is a Delight

 expression if boolean

-Ruby will expect an expression followed by if followed by a boolean.
+followed by a boolean.
 The order is important.
-You can do this:
+You can do this:puts "It's true!" if true

-if true puts "It's true!"
+but not this:if true puts "It's true!"

-It's also important to note that you don't need an end when you write your if statement all on one line.
+It's also important to note that you don't need an end

 3.The One-Line Unless

-You can do the exact same thing with the unless statement.
-The order is the same as before: something for Ruby to do, the unless keyword, and then an expression that evaluates to true or false.
+statement.
+The order is the same as before: something for Ruby to do, the unless

-Remember, you don't need an end when you write a one-line if or unless!
+when you write a one-line if

-4.One Good Turn Deserves a Ternary
+!4.One Good Turn Deserves a Ternary

-An even more concise version of if/else is the ternary conditional expression.
-It's called "ternary" because it takes three arguments: a boolean, an expression to evaluate if the boolean is true, and an expression to evaluate if the boolean is false.
+is the ternary conditional expression.
+It's called "ternary" because it takes three arguments: a boolean, an expression to evaluate if the boolean is true

 boolean ?
 Do this if true: Do this if false

-puts 3 < 4 ?
+An example might beputs 3 < 4 ?
 "3 is less than 4!" : "3 is not less than 4."

-Remember: the order of arguments is important, and you don't need an end for this version of if/else.
+Remember: the order of arguments is important, and you don't need an end

-puts 3==4 ? "true" : "false"
+.puts 3==4 ? "true" : "false"

 5.When and Then: The Case Statement